DigitalGrinnell/OHScribe/WORKFLOW.md

 ## InqScribe IOH Transcription Workflow

+Grinnell College employs the transcription workflow described here when preparing oral histories for ingest into Digital Grinnell.
+This workflow includes a copmmercially available software tool called [InqScribe](https://www.inqscribe.com) and at Grinnell transcribers also frequently use a *VEC USB Footpedal* to help control playback of audio to be transcribed.

+## Workflow Description

+A typical transcription session generally involves the following steps...

+OHScribe creates a new cue every time it encounters a timecode, so every timecode should be followed immediately by a newline, speaker name and pipe character.
+For areas of the recording that are dense with speaker changes, no timecode is needed to transition to the next speaker, i.e. the transcriber can represent a change in speaker by entering a newline and the speaker name and pipe character to start the next speaker's dialogue.
+This will result in a cue that has mutliple speakers.

+## InqScribe Snippets and Triggers (Shortcuts)

 [InqScribe](https://www.inqscribe.com) allows a transcriber to define and use [Snippets](http://docs.inqscribe.com/2.2/snippets.html), short bits of frequently-repeated text, with associated triggers or keyboard [Shortcuts](http://docs.inqscribe.com/2.2/keyboardshortcuts.html) that make it easy to quickly add key elements to a transcript.
 The following are samples of *Snippets* and their corresponding *Triggers*/*Shortcuts* used in conjunction with our workflow.

 ![file-inqscribesnippet1-png](https://gist.githubusercontent.com/McFateM/f4e061eb17ce6d645e51c9d0f2a93814/raw/ff7e69a4a5953149a7dd8f3a86f9565c2e4e7017/InqScribeSnippet1.png)